-Proposal: A dynamic model of the SA penguin populations (with colonies divided into three areas) is to be developed.
+Proposal: A dynamic model of the SA penguin populations (with colonies divided into two or perhaps three areas, see Pláganyi 2006) is to be developed.
 Possible functional relationships between the model predicted estimates of sardine and anchovy abundance and the penguin demographic parameters (fledging rates, survival rates, etc.) will be explored.
 The penguin models will be incorporated into the testing of the OMP so that the risk of depletion of these penguin populations to undesirably low levels can be examined.
+[AGREED]